Acupuncture points connect to pathways of connectivity around the body. These pathways are called meridians.

 Acupressure & Massage can be deeply relaxing: it is also especially beneficial for musco skeletal problems and sports injuries.
 Treatment activates movement along muscle groups and joints by using a variety of techniques that can vary from a very light surface touch to deep tissue massage.
 A sensitive approach always ensures the correct level of pressure is used, especially when patients are in extreme pain or are very sensitive.
-Acupressure Massage can be offered alongside acupuncture and be done through loose clothing.
+Acupressure Massage (called Tui Na in Chinese Medicine) can be offered alongside acupuncture and be done through loose clothing.

 Cupping is an extraordinary method that has been used for thousands of years.
 It is a suction technique that is designed to pull toxin build up and muscle spasm from the body's deeper tissue to the surface of the skin.
 It can be used alongside Acupressure and/or Acupuncture.

-Member of the British Acupuncture Council sine 2001.
-The national register of Acupuncture Practitioners that ensure members are fully trained & adhere to current health & safety guidelines.
+Licenced in Acupuncture since 2001 and is a member of The British Acupuncture Society- a national register that ensures members are fully trained and adhere to the current health and safety guidelines.

-Up to date knowledge and skills maintained by ongoing Continued Professional Develpoment and Supervision from some of the most respected teachers & authors in the field of Chinese Medicine - Giovanni Maccioca, John Hicks and Debra Betts.
+Up to date knowledge and skills maintained by ongoing Continued Professional Development from some of the most respected teachers & authors in Chinese Medicine.
+Currently training in Jing Fang Chinese Herbal Medicine.

 " Healing is a matter of time, but it is also a matter of opportunity " Hippocrates